 Men, women, and families are separated into different sleeping areas.
 However, privacy is very limited.
 The Red Cross agent informed us that they will never disclose names of the shelter occupants.
 If a husband is looking for his wife or a mother for her children, they will not verify whether or not they are in the shelter.
 Messages may be placed on a bulletin board and later checked for a response.
 This may be very frustrating when trying to reunite family members.

 Police are not allowed inside of the shelter, even with a search warrant.
 This creates a safe haven for criminals.
 I had a hard time believing that law enforcement could be completely restricted from entering a shelter, but each of the volunteers assured me that information was correct.
-How safe would my family really be in a shelter?
+How safe would my family really be in a Red Cross emergency shelter?
+Criminals are protected and we are stripped every possible weapon we may use to protect ourselves.

 Are you ready to take care of your family when disaster strikes?
 Are your survival kits ready with fresh supplies?
 Could you survive without outside help for two weeks or more?
 Now is a great time to work on that.